mogrady-git/Crash-Courses/README.md

-#JavaScript-Crash-Course-
+#JavaScript-Crash-Course
-Fundamentals of JavaScript including more modern syntax like classes, arrow functions, etc
+- Fundamentals of JavaScript including more modern syntax like classes, arrow functions, etc